golang/dep/docs/the-solver.md

 ### Package validity

-dep does only superficial validaton of code in packages, but it does do some.
+dep does only superficial validation of code in packages, but it does do some.
 For a package to be considered valid, three things must be true:

 * There must be at least one `.go` file.
 * No errors are reported from [`parser.ParseFile()`](https://golang.org/pkg/go/parser/#ParseFile) when called with [`parser.ImportsOnly|parser.ParseComments`](https://golang.org/pkg/go/parser/#Mode) on any file in the package directory.